xsdk-project/MathPackagesTraining2020/_lessons/time_integrators/sundials/lesson.md

-These routines employ a scalable geometric multigrid solver for the diffusion portion of the problem, $$\nabla \cdot ( D \nabla u )$$, i.e., this should be a perfect preconditioner when running in IMEX mode, or as an approximate preconditioner when running a fully implicit formulation of the problem.
+These routines employ a scalable geometric multigrid solver for the diffusion portion of the problem, $$\nabla \cdot ( D \nabla u )$$, i.e., this should be a perfect preconditioner when running in IMEX mode, and is an approximate preconditioner when running a fully implicit formulation of the problem.
 The file `HandsOn2.cpp` is nearly identical to the previous versions (with relevant changes indicated by the comment `***** UPDATED FROM HandsOn2 *****`), except